Having the perfect Facebook group cover photo is pretty important.

 You’re well on your way to creating the perfect Facebook group cover photo.

-If you want to add some elements to your cover photo, go right ahead!
-We have tons of elements to choose from for you to really spice up your cover photo and make it completely original.p
+We also have tons of design elements to choose from for you to really spice up your cover photo and make it completely original.

-If you ever feel like you don’t know what font to use, or you’re bored of using the same old fonts, I know of 20 cool fonts you could use right now that you might be interested in.
+If you ever feel like you don’t know what font to use, or you’re bored of using the same old fonts, I know some cool fonts you could use right now.

-Once you are happy with your banner and you consider your job well done, it’s time to download it to your computer.
+Once you are happy with your banner and you consider it done, it’s time to download it to your computer.

 Hit that pretty little green button up in the top right corner, name your project, save it, and it’ll take you back to your workspace.